teejays/load-balancer/Readme.md

 Eventually, the load balancer starts it's own server to listen for requests.
 The listener server has a handler that implements the logic of load-balancing, and redirects the request to appropriate target servers.

 **_Handling Request:_** When a HTTP request is made to the load balancer, the listener server accepts the requests and forwards it to the HTTP handler.
 The handler uses a Round Robin type algorithm to get a healthy target server from the _pool_.
 If there is no healthy server, it returns a 503.
-If there is a healthy server available, it redirects the request to the healthy target server.
+If there is a healthy server available, it redirects the request to the healthy target server by making use of Go's http.DefaultTransport.
 If the target server returns a 500, it marks that server as degraded and retries by selecting a newer server.

 ## Discussion

+**_Server Selection Algorithms:_** I decided to implement a simple Round Robin algorithm because of its simplicity and popularity.
+However, the code is designed to allow for other and more complicated algorithms e.g. least connection, least response time, least bandwidth etc. More fields could be added to the TargetServer type to hold more info to implement such algorithms e.g. we can store the number of active connections for a target server and implement least connection algorithm.

+**_Round Robin Implementation:_** My Round Robin implementation

 **_Proxy_**: There were a few different ways to implement this.
 Golang's httputil.ReverseProxy does implement a solution for this but using that makes it difficult to implement any logic between getting a response from the target server and returning the response to the client.
 Hence, I end up changing the http.Request manually to redirect it to the target server and then making a http.Transport roundtrip call to the target server to get the response.
 The response is then directly copied into the response for the original request.

 **_Testing_**: Ideally, we would  want to have tests that can mimic the desired scenario in a deterministic way.
 For example, I wanted to write a test that can mimic the case where a healthy server returns a 500.
 Although such tests could be implemented if I write a mock target server handler that I can control, but I felt that was perhaps beyond the scope of the project.
+If I had more time, I would probably do more intensive testing.
+I implemented a load test using a simple bash script.
+Since this is a load-balancer, I felt it made sense to see how it performs under load.

+**_Profiling_**: I wanted